mgoellnitz/proposito-unitis/README.md

 ## Related Repositories on Github

-This is a deliberate collection of repositories relating to [Untis][untis].
+This is a arbitrary collection of repositories relating to [Untis][untis].

 * https://github.com/SapuSeven/BetterUntis
 * https://github.com/makubi/SchoolPlanner4Untis